DFE-Digital/itt-mentor-services/docs/data-model.md

   Provider {
     uuid id PK
-    string code FK "Primary key for providers in the Teacher Training Courses API" bool placements "Indicates if the Provider has been onboarded into the School Placements service" }
+    string code FK "Primary key for providers in the Teacher Training Courses API" bool placements_service "Indicates if the Provider has been onboarded into the School Placements service" }

   MentorTraining {